For the last two hundred and fifty years or so, in the United States of America, everything has been going mostly... fine.

 At least, that's supposed to be the case.

 In the past, this has not been the case for the Native American Indians who were forcefully removed from their homes to make way for European settlers.
 It also has not been the case for Black Americans who were enslaved (after being imported from their homes and sold as property to Colonists settling the New World).

-Poverty rates for the American Indians (the original land owners) is 3 times that of whites, and the education attainments of Native Americans are the worst of any ethnic group in the country.
+Poverty rates for the American Indians (the original land owners) is three times that of whites, and the education attainments of Native Americans are the worst of any ethnic group in the country.

 To say these trends are not related to history is to ignore them.

 But you're not ready to learn about all this.
 You're too young, and frankly, I'm afraid it will make you feel bad about what happened in our history.
 I'm afraid it will make you feel guilty.
 Like you have to apologize for something you did not do.

 I'm also afraid it will ruin the majority's standing in society from guaranteed opportunity to guaranteed opportunity alongside a little more competition.